jaywaghamare-2004/NoteTakingApp/README.md

 * Register and log in.
 * Create, view, edit, and delete notes.
 * Notes are stored in a MySQL database.

-## Notes

-* Remember to replace placeholder database credentials with your actual credentials.
-* For security reasons, do not store sensitive information (like database passwords) directly in your code.
-Use environment variables instead.